jmchebib/nemo_variable_pleio/README.md

 mv src/Makefile ./

+# Step 4b
+#move this README.md outside of src/ if it is in there

+mv src/README.md ./

 # Step 5
 #make nemo program file in bin directory by using 'make' command outside of bin/ and src/ directories